BFronz/EmployeeDirectory/README.md

 ## Employee Directory

-Application is a React employee directory use to get quick access to employee data with sort and search features.
+Application is a React employee directory used to get quick access to employee data with sort and search features.

 ```
 Run  on command line: npm start